dtonhofer/prolog_notes/swipl_notes/about_exceptions/README.md

   - [A.14 library(debug): Print debug messages and test assertions](https://eu.swi-prolog.org/pldoc/man?section=debug)
      - [assertion/1](https://eu.swi-prolog.org/pldoc/doc_for?object=assertion/1)

+  - [Coding Guidelines for Prolog](https://arxiv.org/abs/0911.2899) offers a bit of commentary on _when_ to throw, but does not go further.

 ## Throwing exceptions

 Predicate [`throw/1`](https://www.swi-prolog.org/pldoc/doc_for?object=throw/1) takes a single argument, the _exception term_: